Mentoring for B.A.M.E. employees

 • location: both mentor and mentee must be comfortable with the location of meetings.
 Whilst casual settings often work well, you must give due regard to confidentiality

-At the end of each meeting, the mentor should prompt reflection and action by asking the mentee what actions they will take forward as a result of your conversation.
+At the end of each meeting, the mentor should prompt reflection and action by asking the mentee what actions they will take forward because of your conversation.

 Preparing for subsequent meetings